Cybercrimes are on the rise with hackers and scammers chomping at the bit for a shot at your system. There’s one tool that should be on all computers.

 By default, your router broadcasts its network name (SSID) for you and your guests to find easily.
 This also means anyone looking for your network can attempt to join.
-You can stop it from broadcasting its connection, so only people who know your router’s exact name can attempt to join.
+You can stop it from broadcasting its connection, so only people who know your router’s exact name can try to join.

 To do this, log into your router’s settings and locate the menu for wireless settings.
 Look for the broadcasting option for your SSID, which is most often enabled by default.
 Toggle that option off.

 Make sure you write down your SSID before disabling the broadcast.
 Otherwise, you might find yourself locked out of your network.

 With a little work, you can make your network a whole lot safer.
 My advice?
 Take some time to secure your connection.
 Your future self will thank you.